 What is Roman pizza?

-Roman pizza is a style from Rome known for a thin base, a crisp bite, and a more structured slice that holds its shape.
-Unlike softer, foldable pizzas, Roman pizza is designed to stay crisp and clean under toppings, with flavours that taste sharper and more defined.
+Roman pizza is a style from Rome built around a thin base, a crisp bite, and a structured slice that holds its shape.
+Where other styles lean into softness and stretch, Roman pizza leans into definition — a clean snap through the base, toppings that taste sharp and individual, a slice that doesn’t fold or sag.

-When people talk about Roman pizza, two names come up constantly.
-They’re related, often confused, and both worth knowing because they describe slightly different expressions of Roman crispness.
+When people talk about Roman pizza, two names come up again and again.
+They’re related, often used interchangeably, and worth understanding separately — because they describe genuinely different expressions of Roman crispness.

 La Tonda Romana

 La Tonda Romana is the classic round Roman pizza.
-“Tonda” means round, and this style is known for being very thin with a crisp, almost cracker-like base.
-It’s precise and restrained: if the dough isn’t right, there’s nowhere to hide.
-When it is right, the payoff is a clean bite and sharp flavour definition from first slice to last.
+“Tonda” simply means round, and this style is defined by a very thin base with a crisp, almost cracker-like bite.
+It’s precise and restrained — there’s very little dough to hide behind.
+When the fermentation and bake are right, the result is a clean, satisfying crunch and toppings that taste the way they’re supposed to: sharp, bright, and individual.

 Scrocchiarella

 Both styles live under the Roman umbrella.
-Both are obsessed with crispness.
-The difference is how the interior feels when you bite through the base: classic thin structure for Tonda, versus crackly crispness with more aeration for Scrocchiarella.
+The distinction is in the bite: classic thin structure for Tonda, crackly with more open internal texture for Scrocchiarella.

 👉 Go deeper on La Tonda Romana vs Scrocchiarella